silentz/cv_crop_disease/README.md

 This is the project for [CGIAR Computer Vision for Crop Disease](https://zindi.africa/competitions/iclr-workshop-challenge-1-cgiar-computer-vision-for-crop-disease/)
 &mdash; computer vision competition for identification wheat rust in images from Ethiopia and Tanzania.
-It addresses problem of multiclass classification, where every image of crop is labeled as healthy or having one of two deseases.
-My approach is originally based on resnet18 &mdash; pretrained convolutional neural network that can classify images into 1000 categories.
+It relates to the problem of multiclass classification, where every image of crop is labeled as healthy or having one of two diseases.
+My approach is based on resnet18 &mdash; a pretrained convolutional neural network that can classify images into 1000 categories.
 This solution ended up at 155th place in the competition.

 ## Table of contents